 namespace=kube*to return any namespace beginning with

-The three horizontal dots icon will provide additional options for handling your report:
+The three horizontal dots icon (directly next to Save) will provide additional options for handling your report:

 - Open Report: Allows you to open one of your saved reports without first navigating to the Reports page